0xh3xa/algorithms/README.md

 * Bottom line.
 TST is as fast as hashing (for string keys), space efficient

 * TST vs. hashing

     - Hashing

-        1\.
-Need to examine entire key
+        1. Need to examine entire key
-        2\.
-Search hits and misses cost about the same 3\.
-Performance relies on hash function
+        2. Search hits and misses cost about the same
+        3. Performance relies on hash function
-        4\.
-Does not support ordered symbol table operations
+        4. Does not support ordered symbol table operations

-    - TSTs.
+    - TSTs

-        1\. works only for strings \(or digital keys\) 2\.
-Only examines just enough key characters 3\.
-Search miss may involve only a fe characters 4\.
-Supports ordered symbol table operations \(plus others\)
+        1. works only for strings \(or digital keys\)
+        2. Only examines just enough key characters
+        3. Search miss may involve only a fe characters
+        4. Supports ordered symbol table operations \(plus others\)

 * Bottom line.
 TSTs are:
     - Faster than hashing (especially for search misses)
     - More flexible than red-black BSTs [stay tuned]

-### Character based operations
+## Character based operations

 * The string symbol table API supports several useful character-based operations